 What’s The Point of Time Out?

-It also gives you, the parent, a chance to think about your child’s behaviour.
+It also gives you, the parent, a chance to think about your child’s behavior.
 This can help you stay calm and problem solve more efficiently.

 Effective Time Out Tactics

-But, time out is a good option for your go-to way to handle major problem behaviours.
-These are the behaviours that should never be ignored, such as:
+But, timeout is a good option for your go-to way to handle major problem behaviors.
+These are the behaviors that should never be ignored or excused, such as: